-When a new tonality is fully adopted, anyway, a considerable change takes place in the music, and everything happens after the change is emphasized by the new colors coming into sight.
-It is very common to use modulations for introducing new themes (musical phrases), so that e.g. the reprise of a theme is remarked by the return of its own tonality, or the same theme can have both a major-key version and a minor-key version.
+In tonal music, a modulation is the introduction of a new tonality.
+That is, the listener perceives the new tonic and the corresponding (major or minor) tonic triad as the most stable and conclusive sound.
+When a new tonality is fully adopted, usually a considerable change takes place in the music, and everything happens in the new key is emphasized.
+It is very common to use modulations for introducing new themes (musical phrases), or the same theme can have both a major-key version and a minor-key version.